 This is especially applicable for international flights, as weight limits vary round the world and are often different for domestic and international flights.

 Using lightweight bags and carrying two small bags instead of a large one are an easy way to adequately use your baggage limit.
 Often the fee for a second checked bag is much less than the overweight fee.

 Travelers can also use portable baggage scales, or even luggage with an in-built overweight indication, to avoid crossing the baggage weight limit.

-As a last resort, you can even stuff heavy items in your clothing or in carry-ons.
-Heavy shoes are good candidates for items that can be worn to reduce baggage weight.
+As a last resort, stuff heavy items in your your pockets and wear sweaters and coats on-board the aircraft.
+Heavy shoes are good candidates for items that can be worn while traveling to reduce baggage weight.